 The Summit is open to coaches, parent volunteers, teachers or anyone interested in enhancing their knowledge and practices when working with children of various ages to develop their physical literacy, physical activity and sport experience.

-Courses & Certification
+Courses & Certifications

 Coaching Athletes with a Disability